The red circle indicates the time we discuss in this section

-- Katana, Wakizashi, and Tanto, all tend to be similar to or copy of the Ko-to and Shin-to in
+- Katana, Wakizashi, and Tanto all tend to be similar to or copy of the Ko-to and Shin-to in shape.

-- Many swords often have hi or detailed
+- Many swords often have Hi or detailed engravings.

 - One swordsmith would make more than one style swords like Soshu Den, Bizen Den, and Shin-to style together.